 Now, simply type

-and it will start transferring your backup file from old hosting to new hosting.
-This process is usually fast, and within minutes of time, you can transfer GB’s of data from one server to another.
-In my case, it took 12 minutes to sFTP 2Gb of data from old hosting server to new.
-Now, all we need to do is decompress the transferred file on new server.
+and it will start transferring your backup file from the old hosting to the new hosting.
+This process is usually fast, and within minutes of time, you can transfer GBs of data from one server to another.
+In my case, it took 12 minutes to sFTP 2Gb of data from the old hosting server to new one.
+Now, all we need to do is decompress the transferred file on the new server.
 In my case, I asked WPEngine hosting support team to do it for me.

-Hope this helps, and if you have any other tip to add in here, feel free to let me know via comments.
+I hope this helps, and if you have any other tips to add here, feel free to let me know via comments.
 If you find this tutorial useful, do share it on Facebook and Google plus.